coomar2841/image-chooser-library/README.md

 5. Similar code base to implement irrespective of Android version of device.

 ## Version 1.3.0
+1. Added support for Microsoft's OneDrive app (Images and Videos)

 ## Version 1.2.9
 1. Added MediaChooserManager: To pick either a video or an image (Not fully Tested)